kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 - A request does _not_ come with an indication of how long it will take to execute.
 That is only known when the execution finishes.

-- A request _does_ come tagged with some extra time `Y(i,j)` to tack onto the end its execution.
+- A request _does_ come tagged with some extra time `tarry(i,j)` to tack onto the end its execution.
 This extra time does not delay the return from the request handler, but _does_ extend the time that the request's seats are considered to be occupied.